gridap/P4est_wrapper.jl/gen/README.md

 ## Julia files in 'src' directory

+- `api_fixes.jl`: Some commented manual API fixes to the automatically generated bindings.
-- `bindings_fixes.jl`: Some commented manual fixes to the automatically generated bindings.
+- `common_fixes.jl`: Some commented manual common data fixes to the automatically generated bindings.

 ## Julia files in 'src/bindings' directory